 Penny Arcade's Gabe and Tycho.
 When they're not insulting or threatening one another with bodily harm.

 In The Order of the Stick, Roy and Julia are shown to have a fairly strong sibling rivalry, considering that Julia is the favored child of Eugene for pursuing magic.
 However, a bit of a shouting match, Roy asks how she's doing and the two proceed to hug it out, saying that they love each other.
 This utterly confuses Nale, who believes that siblings should have an unreasonable hatred of each other and be each others' sworn enemies.

-Captain Falcon and Pit's relationship in There Will Be Brawl can be borderline abusive sometimes.
+Captain Falcon and Pit's relationship can be borderline abusive sometimes.
 But when someone else threatens to hurt Pit...